 Always break heels in before you wear them out.
 Wear them with socks round the house first.

 Finally (yep! sorry for the length…) embrace your height.
 Short is as gorgeous and elegant as tall.
-It’s not the end of the world if you don’t find heels comfortable – you can make flats your trademark.posted almost 4 years ago
+It’s not the end of the world if you don’t find heels comfortable – you can make flats your trademark.posted about 4 years ago

 Thanks so much for the great advice!
 I think my problem is that I have flat and wide feet.
 Most of the pain is usually in the balls of my feet when wearing heels.
-I’ll definitely give wedges a try.posted almost 4 years ago
+I’ll definitely give wedges a try.posted about 4 years ago